MSC Armonia: As European Vision

 As European Vision, she was chartered for the 27th G8 summit (20–22 July 2001) in Genoa, Italy as a secure location to house world leaders.
 Terrorism fears were high leading up to the 11 September attacks on the World Trade Centre.
 Al Qaeda was believed to be considering Genoa as a target.
 Although the ship was protected by a phalanx of anti-terrorism units including helicopters and missile launchers, U.S. President George W. Bush stayed at a dockside hotel instead.

 As MSC Armonia

 MSC Armonia has cruised around the Mediterranean Sea and the Eastern Atlantic.
 On 10 April 2018, MSC Armonia struck a dock at the port in Roatán.
 Damage to the ship was minor.
 After repairs were made to the ship, Honduran Port State Control authorities cleared the ship to continue her journey to Belize.
 No injuries to the passengers and crew on board were reported.
-The ships' homeport was in Havana until December 2018.
+The ship's homeport was in Havana until December 2018.
 She was re-located to Miami, offering cruises to Cuba and, later, to the Caribbean.
 In November 2020, she was moved to Tampa, Florida as homeport for the first time and sailed to the Caribbean.